Trude Richter

-Trude Richter (born Erna Barnick in Magdeburg 19 November 1899 – died Leipzig 4 January 1989) was a writer, literary scholar and teacher who became a political activist.
+Trude Richter (born Erna Johanna Marie Barnick in Magdeburg 19 November 1899 – died Leipzig 4 January 1989) was a writer, literary scholar and teacher who became a political activist.
 She spent many years detained in labour camps in the Soviet Union, but she remained a committed Communist throughout her life.

 She received the name by which she is known, Trude Richter, neither by birth or marriage.
 The name Trude Richter was conferred on her, originally as a cover name, in January 1931 when she joined the Association of Proletarian-Revolutionary Authors ("Bund Proletarisch-Revolutionärer Schriftsteller"), an organisation with close connections to the German Communist Party, of which Richter was also a member.

 Life

 Erna Barnick was born at the tail end of the nineteenth century in Magdeburg, then in northern central Germany.
 Her father was a senior official locally with the postal service.
 She attended an academically focused school in Danzig and then trained to become a teacher, taking a teaching job in 1919 on the island of Poel, a short distance along the coast to the east of Hamburg.
-Between 1920 and 1924 she undertook a university course at Berlin and, from 1923, Frankfurt am Main, studying philosophy, history, theology and a wide ranging German studies course that included history of art.
+Between 1920 and 1924 she undertook a university course at Berlin and, from 1923, Frankfurt am Main, studying philosophy, history, theology and a wide-ranging German studies course that included history of art.
 She received her doctorate in 1924, and in the same year took a post as a school teacher.
 She undertook further teacher training during 1924–1926 emerging with a full qualification for teaching German Studies and History at academic secondary level.
 She also became involved in a Communist student group in connection with which she undertook several trips abroad.

 From 1926/27 Barnick lived in partnership with the writer and Marxist economist/sociologist academic Hans Günther (1899–1938).
 In 1930 or 1931 she joined the Communist Party, and in 1931 she relocated from the north to Berlin.
 In January 1931 she joined the Association of Proletarian-Revolutionary Authors, becoming the association's First Secretary in 1932 on the recommendation of Johannes R. Becher who had been a co-founder of it.
 At the same time, Trude Richter, as she later became known, continued with her teaching career, now in Berlin-Wilmersdorf.
 She began to use the name "Trude Richter" for her contributions to the Frankfurt "Workers' Newspaper" ("Arbeiterzeitung") in order to be able to continue with her teaching work, in respect of which she was a state employee.